 Have you ever been told that you must have a business plan to start a business?
 This is one of the most common pieces of advice that entrepreneurs hear; but, whether the advice is necessary is up for some debate.
 There are some instances when a business plan is a must-have and there are some instances when one is not needed at all.
 However, some form of planning does help most entrepreneurs get their businesses off of the ground.

 Most experts agree that entrepreneurs who need to secure funding must have business plans.
 These plans need to be filled with formality regarding the feasibility of the business.
 So, accurate numbers are important.
-But, businesses that are relying on family members for funding (or not looking for funding at all) can use anything from a plan on the back of a bar napkin to a formal plan.
+If working from the scratch with big numbers feels overwhelming for you, contracting business plan services may be a good option to help you stating how your project idea needs be materialized before you even start to invest money on it; working with experienced people from the start is always good if you want things to go in a smooth way from day one.
+Businesses that are relying on family members for funding (or not looking for funding at all) can use anything from a plan on the back of a bar napkin to a formal plan.
 It all depends on the request of your investors.
 The two things that most people agree on is that the business plan need not be overwhelming in length and that is includes actionable steps that lead to success.

 Sales over planning

 Adrian Miller of Adrian Miller Sales Training did not need a formal business plan to start her business because she was not in need of financing.
 Her belief is that entrepreneurs need “customers, because without them you can put your plan in the trash.”
 She values target-market knowledge, so startups understand how to market to them to get going and get sales.

 Overrated, but critical